 During our Internationalisation programme on 8 July we looked ahead at the long-term plans for 2021-2024 and the potential international opportunities provided by our new policy.
 Annemie Vanackere, Artistic and Managing Director of the Berlin Theatre HAU Hebbel am Ufer, wrote a passionate keynote speech for the occasion.

 Let’s make a trip back in time with the help of my biography.
-Not because my biography is particularly interesting or special, on the contrary, but in the hope that a historic perspective can help shine a light on some of the issues we face today.
-I will also try to explain how the various players in the arts sector all have their own, different agendas.
-After all, the arts sector is made up of artists, institutions, programme makers, curators, policy makers and politicians, as well as the audience of course.
+Not because my biography is particularly interesting or special, on the contrary, but in the hope that a historic perspective can help to shine a light on some of the issues we face today.
+I will also try to address how the various players in the arts sector all have their own, different agendas, and how these interact with each other: artists, institutions, programme makers, curators, policy makers and politicians, as well as the audience.

 So let me take you back to my childhood in a small Flemish village, with parents who lived through the war as young teenagers and who were determined to give their own children the education and cultural upbringing they themselves did not have due to the economic circumstances at the time.

-My mother had a real passion for music so all the children attended the local music school.
+My mother had a real passion for music, so she made all her children attend the local music school.
 Our village also had a reasonably well-stocked library and the small town we used to cycle to in later years to attend secondary school even had a theatre with shows that were also affordable for larger families.
 The annual performance by the Royal Ballet of Flanders probably sowed the seeds for the passion I later developed for the performing arts.
-The feeling that you, together with another five hundred people or so, were temporarily part of another world which was created live in front of your own eyes by other people was unparalleled.
-By the time I was a teenager I could go and see Rosas and the Epiogonentheater (later the Needcompany) and De Witte Kraai, more or less around the corner from where I lived.
+The feeling that you, together with another five hundred people or so, were temporarily part of another world, which was created live in front of your own eyes by other people, was unparalleled.
+By the time I was a teenager, I could see Rosas, Epigonentheater (later Needcompany) and De Witte Kraai, more or less around the corner from where I lived.
 These proved to be life-changing experiences for me.

 The 1980s saw the beginning of the Flemish Wave which was the start of a new aesthetics, away from the existing classical repertoire, with theatre makers such as Jan Decorte, Maatschappij Discordia and Nieuw West.
 It also heralded the start of internationalisation within the so-called arts centres which were established at the same time as these new forms of theatre and dance: Limelight, Kaaitheater, Nieuwpoorttheater, Monty, Beursschouwburg in Flanders; Shaffy, Grand Theater, Toneelschuur, Lantaren/Venster in the Netherlands.
 As students we were suddenly introduced to Butoh, the Wooster Group, Peter Halasz and his Love Theater, Forced Entertainment, and the countless international dance performances in STUC and at the Klapstuk Festival in Leuven where I started working in 1990.

-What I am trying to say with all this is that I, as a ‘local’ person in the audience, benefited hugely from the fact that my local area had plenty of theatres and programme makers who thought it was important to include international theatre and dance productions as part of the programme.
+What I am trying to say with all this is that I, as a ‘local’ person in the audience, benefited hugely from the fact that in my local area there were theatres who thought it was important to include international theatre and dance productions as part of their programme.
 I am convinced that the young Flemish artists who were still trying to find their way at that time would agree with this.
 I think I gained massively from being exposed to art and artistic languages from different, international contexts from the time when I first became interested in the arts.
-This is and continues to be a major driving force in my later work as a programme maker, particularly for the Rotterdamse Schouwburg (Rotterdam Theater) and its festival De Internationale Keuze.
+This is and continues to be a major driving force in my later work as a programme maker, particularly for the Rotterdamse Schouwburg (Rotterdam Theater) and its (late) festival De Internationale Keuze.

-So I started with the perspective of a person in the audience, which I think is always a local one, in connection with the physical and social environment.
-My own locality changed depending on my place of work: first Leuven, followed by Ghent, which were not so wild.
+I started with the perspective of a person in the audience, which I think is always a local one, in connection with the physical and social environment.
+My own locality changed together with my places of work: first Leuven, followed by Ghent, not a very wild change.
 Then followed Rotterdam: rather different (“separated by the same language”); and since 2012 it has been Berlin: even more different.

 The cultural and institutional context plays a major role in this: are you the only theatre in the city or are there five more?
 How strong are the other arts and are there any opportunities for collaboration?
+Are there art schools in the city?
 The programming is also determined by the political and social-economic context: How much money is made available for the arts in your city?
 Who is your potential audience?
 How much can be charged for a ticket?

-Internationalisation is always a mix of export and import: programme makers export a show which is imported by someone else.
+Internationalisation goes always two ways, and is a mix of export and import: artists export a show which is imported by someone else.
 On the other side of the export line there are always people who have their own ideas regarding what they want to achieve with their theatre, festival or (international) programme in their local context.
 In my experience as an ‘importer’, this is something that tends to get overlooked.

-The Dutch touring model with theatres whose programmes are mainly – watch out, here comes a minor provocation – determined by impresarios, is not the norm.
+The Dutch touring model with theatres whose programmes are mainly – here comes a minor provocation – determined by impresarios, is not the norm.
 Other than in the Netherlands, the question is rarely: we would like to put on a show in your theatre, have you got any available dates?
 My counter question would be: which date in which calendar do you mean?
-Therefore my tip is to try to understand the other person, and get to know your counterpart.
+Therefore my advice is: try to understand the person and/or the institution on the other side of the line, get to know your counterpart.

-You should also have some idea as to what you want to achieve and, especially, why.
-Is you work based on new texts or a unique dance idiom?
-Is it about social issues, existential questions or postcolonial perspectives?
-Is it a participatory performance or more about the acting?
+As an artist, you also should have an idea about what you want to achieve by going abroad and, especially, why.
 What is your primary motivation: money, status, recognition, to turn work into a holiday, to broaden your horizons?
 In other words: know what your main motivation is, what you can offer personally, and what you would like to gain.
-But most of all, know which potential partner could be interested in your idea within his or her own context, and talk to them.
+But most of all, know which potential partner could be interested in your work within his or her specific context, - is your work based on new texts or a unique dance idiom?
+Is it about social issues, existential questions or postcolonial perspectives?
+Is it a participatory performance or more about the acting?- and talk to them about it.

-Talk to them: this may sound simple but it is often very difficult to arrange.
+Talk to them: this may sound simple but it is often quite difficult to arrange.
 Since setting up a meeting involves a certain amount of initiative and by definition involves two or more people, chance will also play a role.
-Nevertheless, chance can of course be given a helping hand, for example through international visitors programmes, which allows them to encounter your work in the first place.
-This is generally the key to success.
+Nevertheless, chance can of course be given a helping hand, for example through international visitors programmes, which allows visiting curators to encounter you and your work in the first place.
+This is generally an important key to success.
 No amount of emails or letters can replace those personal meetings.
-Quite some time may elapse between that first meeting and actual collaboration, so it really pays to be patient in our business...
+However, quite some time may elapse between that first meeting and actual collaboration, so it really pays to be patient in our business...

-And here I would also like to give you another aspect of the story: obviously this also applies to an international programme that is shown in this country.
-How many dates do the Dutch theatres have available for this, especially those outside the Randstad area (the western urban conglomeration in the Netherlands, red.)?
-Who and where are the people who are passionate about this and will have the necessary space, let alone get the necessary budgets for this?
-A programme such as Explore undoubtedly has the advantage of collaboration, financially and in the media, but I don’t think that people watching it in the theatre will see it as a ‘festival’.
-So it is essential that the role of programme makers, the intermediaries between artists and the public is taken seriously.
-It truly is an important job.
+And here I would also like to give you another aspect of the story: obviously this also applies to an international programme that is shown here in this country.
+How many ‘dates’ do the Dutch theatres have available for this, especially those outside the Randstad area (the western urban conglomeration in the Netherlands, red.)?
+Who and where are the people who are passionate about this and will have the necessary space, let alone get the necessary budgets to research, travel, and work with international artists?
+A programme such as Explore* undoubtedly has the advantage of being a collaboration, financially and in the media, but I don’t think that it can be perceived as a ‘festival’ by the people attending it in the different cities.
+It is essential that the role of programme makers, the intermediaries between artists and the public is taken seriously.
+It is, really, a job.

-As Errol Boon wrote in his interesting essay – I paraphrase – internationalisation was still a promise, associated with artistic freedom and mind expansion.
-The myth of the ‘global village’ has been exposed, promises were broken and the years of innocence are over.
+As Errol Boon wrote in his interesting essay – I paraphrase – internationalisation was still a promise, then, associated with artistic freedom and mind expansion.
+By now, the myth of the ‘global village’ has been unwrapped, promises were broken and the years of innocence are over.

 We know (or could know) three things:

-- The majority of people on this planet are the losers of globalisation and they are unable to participate in the mobility and communication opportunities, and inequality between the haves and have-nots and the global North and South continues to increase.
+- The majority of people on this planet are the losers of globalisation, they are unable to participate in the mobility and communication opportunities, and inequality between the haves and have-nots, between the global North and South, continues to increase.

 - Finally, we can no longer deny that the ecological disaster we are heading towards is inextricably linked to globalisation and the growth economy.